ratorx/sshca/README.md

 * Ansible etc. are nice for idempotent file changes, but are large dependencies.
 * ssh-cert-authority etc. are quite complex and designed for scalability.
 I'm fine with manually verifying each certificate request, I just want to automate all the other bits.

 Go can generate a single static binary for multiple OSes that I can just `wget` and use.
 Integration with GitHub actions lets me automate building new binaries.
-TODO: Simpler distribution, because remembering version numbers is annoying.
+Easy download URL: https://gh.ree.to/sshca.{platform}.{arch}.

 ## How does it work?